mkuhles/capstone-secure-delivery/LEARNLOG.md

 ### Take away
 - SQLi happens when untrusted input becomes part of the SQL query structure.
+- SQLi is “data becomes SQL code”: string concatenation is the root cause.
 - Prepared statements separate query structure from user-controlled values.
 - Not every SQL fragment can be parameterized everywhere (e.g. LIMIT); when needed, clamp and inject safe integers.